-Excellence in Ag National Runners up – The Excellence in Agriculture contest is a great opportunity for agriculturists to showcase their farming operation, agriculture and Farm Bureau leadership activities through an application and presentation.
-Michael and Amy Shirley of Rutherford County were runners up in the American Farm Bureau Excellence in Ag contest during the annual meeting in January.
-As national runners up they recevied a Case IH Farmall 45A tractor and $3,000 in cash and STIHL merchandise.
-The Shirley’s received a John Deere Gator donated by Farm Credit, and an all expense paid trip to the American Farm Bureau’s 96th Annual Meeting in San Diego for being named the state winners.
+Excellence in Ag National Top Ten – The Excellence in Agriculture contest is a great opportunity for agriculturists to showcase their farming operation, agriculture and Farm Bureau leadership activities through an application and presentation.
+Jimmy and Lydia McAlister of Greene County were top ten in the American Farm Bureau Excellence in Ag contest during the annual meeting in January.
+The McAlisters received a John Deere Gator donated by Farm Credit and an all expense paid trip to the American Farm Bureau Annual Meeting for being named the state winners.

 Young Farmer Environmental Stewardship state winner – Kary Robinson from Franklin County was named this year’s state winner of the Environmental Stewardship Award.
 The state winner, in addition to the $400 they received as a district winner, receives a $1000 from TN Farm Bureau, an all-expenses paid trip to the American Farm Bureau YF&R Leaders Conference and all TN YF&R Conferences.

 Young Farmer state runner-up – Dyer County’s Rusty and Chrisi Grills were named this year’s runner-up in the state competition for the Outstanding Young Farmer Achievement contest.
 The runner-up receives up to $500 in qualified Farm Bureau services, $1000 cash from TN Farm Bureau, an all expense-paid trip to the American Farm Bureau Convention and trips to all TN YF&R Conferences.